acsone/acsoo/README.rst

 What we have here
 ~~~~~~~~~~~~~~~~~

-Below are is the list of available commands wth a few examples.
+Below, the list of available commands with a few examples.

 Use ``acsoo --help`` or ``acsoo <command> --help`` for more information.